 In addition to the cash bonus opportunities under the performance bonus program described above, the Compensation Committee with the input of the CEO may choose to reward extraordinary performance and achievements by awarding discretionary bonuses to the NEOs and other executives from time to time that are not part of the annual incentive plan or any other plan.
-With respect to the NEOs, no such discretionary bonuses awarded based on exceptional performance rather than pre-determined performance criteria were earned for 2015, except that the Compensation Committee awarded to Mr. Birkett a discretionary bonus in the amount of \$32,000 for the fiscal year ended December 31, 2015, in recognition of his outstanding effort in managing the transition of the Company's financial management and accounting functions, and the Compensation Committee awarded to Mr. Stephens and Ms. Perry discretionary bonuses prior to the termination of their employment with the Company.
-The discretionary bonuses paid to Messrs.
-Birkett and Stephens and Ms. Perry are reported under the heading "Bonus" in column (d) of the Summary Compensation Table that appears on page 19 below.
+With respect to the NEOs, no such discretionary bonuses awarded based on exceptional performance rather than pre-determined performance criteria were earned for 2016, except that the Compensation Committee did award to Mr. Birkett a discretionary bonus in the amount of \$50,000 for the fiscal year ended December 31, 2016, in recognition of his outstanding effort in managing the transition of the Company's financial management and accounting functions.
+The discretionary bonus earned by Mr. Birkett for the fiscal year ended December 31, 2016 is reported under the heading "Bonus" in column (d) of the Summary Compensation Table that appears on page 22 below.
 There is no expectation that all (or any) NEOs will receive discretionary performance bonuses in any particular year, and the criteria for such bonuses are not established in advance.